 Building a healthy relationship with food

 I love living a healthy lifestyle.
 But that doesn’t mean that I don’t face challenges in maintaining this lifestyle or that I don’t fall off the wagon on the odd occasion.
 One of my biggest challenges was, and sometimes still is, having a healthy relationship with food.
-Before I started trying to live healthy, my relationship with food was beyond toxic.
+Before I started trying to live healthily, my relationship with food was beyond toxic.
 I was addicted to eating rubbish food.
 It was bad.
 At one point in my life, I was drinking a minimum of 2-3 cans of coke per day.
-I also ate take-away food 3-4 times a week, minimum.
+I also ate takeaway food 3-4 times a week, minimum.
 I just didn’t care about what I was eating.
-I ate out of boredom, when I was stressed, when I was sad.
+I ate out of boredom when I was stressed when I was sad.
 Any excuse really and I was hitting up the chocolate and chips.
 When I decided to start focusing on my health, the hardest part was trying to deal with the food.
-I was fine with adding exercise into my daily routine.
+I was fine with adding exercise to my daily routine.
 But coming to terms with what I was eating and how much I was eating was really hard for me.
 But after some research, and many frustrated google searches, I added in some habits to my life that made it easier to build a healthy relationship with food.

 I started by taking the time to focus on what I was eating.
 Every time I sat down to eat, I made an effort to really focus on my plate.
 Once I started doing this, I realised what exactly I had been putting into my body.
 I had never really taken much notice of how much fat, sugar, and carbs I was consuming.
 I didn’t realised just how much I ate.
-It really was an eye opening experience.
+It really was an eye-opening experience.
 But I truly believe that it was a necessary experience.
 Focusing on what I was eating, allowed me to really think about what aspects of my diet I needed to change.
 I started looking for recipes on how to make healthy alternatives to what I was eating.
-It also gave me motivation to do a lot more cooking at home and to stop relying on fast food.
+It also gave me the motivation to do a lot more cooking at home and to stop relying on fast food.

 Once I had started getting into a healthier diet, I did really restrict what I could and couldn’t eat.
 I completely cut out everything that I knew was bad for me.
 What a mistake!
 All this did was make me crave those foods.
 Especially chocolate.
-I was pretty good at ignoring the cravings, until I was stressed, or I didn’t see the progress that I had hoped for.
+I was pretty good at ignoring the cravings until I was stressed, or I didn’t see the progress that I had hoped for.
 Then I binged.
 I would eat all the foods that I had been craving.
 This then made me feel awful.
 I felt like I was failing.
 So I decided that I would keep trying the healthier diet, but allow myself the occasional treat.
 Not necessarily a cheat day, but if I felt like a piece of chocolate, I would have a small piece of chocolate (Not the whole block).
-This let me fulfil my craving, but not go overboard.
+This let me fulfill my craving, but not go overboard.
 And even now, I eat what I crave.
-I’ve just gotten better at eating a proper portions of it.
+I’ve just gotten better at eating proper portions of it.

 In saying that, I only ever brought the smallest possible amount of ‘junk’ food.
 By not having it readily available in the house, I wasn’t as tempted to indulge in it.
 I brought healthy alternatives to the snacks I would usually eat.
 Instead of buying a bag of chips, I bought a bag of nuts.
 Instead of lollies, I brought muesli bars.
 Making small changes like this made the transition from junk to healthy so much easier.
 Eventually, I found some recipes for bliss balls and started making batches of those to keep in the fridge for my snacks.